Technology Licensing Associate 1 Office of Technology Licensing Job Code: 4501, Grade: I Exempt, Full-time

-Collaborate with Business Development and Marketing specialists and inventors on developing and implementing marketing strategies for new inventions in the physical science.
+Collaborate with Business Development and Marketing specialists and inventors on developing and implementing marketing strategies for new inventions.

 Participate in developing licensing strategies, identify and initiate contact with potential licensees, negotiate terms, prepare draft agreements, and close the deal.

-Assist in monitoring license agreements in the physical science are, ensure compliance with diligence terms, prepare and execute amendments, and process terminations.
+Assist in monitoring license agreements, ensure compliance with diligence terms, prepare and execute amendments, and process terminations.

 Maintain and develop relations with licensees; monitor progress in licensed product(s) development.

-Bachelor's degree in a physical scientific or engineering discipline (for example physics, applied physics, mechanical engineering, electrical engineering or chemical engineering.) and three years of relevant experience or combination of education and relevant experience.
+Minimum requirement is a B.S. in a physical science discipline (for example physics, applied physics, mechanical engineering, electrical engineering or chemical engineering) and three years of relevant experience or combination of education and relevant experience.

 An advanced degree in one of the scientific or engineering disciplines listed above and/or MBA and/or JD is preferred.